 One way to do that – without breaking the bank – is to get a foot massager at home.
 You might be wondering what constitutes a ‘good’ foot massager.

 If so, you came to the right place.
-I’ll give you my personal list of the best foot massagers on the market.
+We’ll give you my list of the best foot massagers on the market.

 - Ease of operation